FreepMan/math-equation-parser/README.md

 There will be also an optional UI for graph plotter and simple calculator.

 The README.md will go into detail how the parser works and what you should know.

+# Deadlines

+The main part of the project (that is, well written theory and parser implementation) should probably be done in 2 or 3 weeks.